jgwil2/jgwil2.github.io/_posts/2014-02-18-building-the-blog-part-2.md

 <br />
 Feel free to give it a shot; it will give you even more freedom when you start constructing new layouts.
 Just remember that in order for it to work with Foundation, each row has to have 12 columns.
 Sometimes that can be hard to keep track of when you're throwing different files together on the fly.

 If this post interested you, go and check out the Foudation docs: they've got tons of cool stuff that can make development easier and more fun.
+Next steps might include using the Foundation Sass to customize your site's look and adding some different web fonts; one problem with frameworks like this is that they tend to all look the same if you don't add a little personal flair.
 Let me know what you learn!